-In October 2015, the U.S. Department of Justice released a report entitled: Ambushes of Police.
+- In October 2015, the U.S. Department of Justice released a report entitled: Ambushes of Police.
 The report detailed the number of ambush attacks on law enforcement officers from 1990-2013.
 In 2013 alone, there were between 200 and 300 ambush attacks reported.
-The Executive Summary of the report states:

-...the proportion of fatal attacks on officers attributable to ambushes [is] increasing.
-Concerns about targeted violence against police are on the rise, while officers must not only be guardians of the public but also be prepared to respond to violence targeting them.

-- In May 2017, the Federal Bureau of Investigation (FBI) released a report entitled: The Assailant Study: Mindset and Behavior.
+The Executive Summary of the report states: - ...the proportion of fatal attacks on officers attributable to ambushes [is] increasing.
+Concerns about targeted violence against police are on the rise, while officers must not only be guardians of the public but also be prepared to respond to violence targeting them. - In May 2017, the Federal Bureau of Investigation (FBI) released a report entitled: The Assailant Study: Mindset and Behavior.
 The report identified a disturbing and growing trend of attackers who are motivated by a desire to kill a law enforcement officer.
 This motivation, the report concludes, is from a "singular narrative that portrays the officer as guilty in traditional and social media and the subject as the victim." - A December 2017 study by the Office of Community Oriented Policing Services entitled Making It Safer examined law enforcement officer fatalities from 2010-2016, including ambush attacks.
-The study found that 20% of ambushed officers were seated in their patrol cars and that:

-56 percent were not on a call or engaged in any enforcement activity.
-Many of these officers were simply eating, sitting on post, or in five cases, targeted and killed while at their home or on their way home.

-In 2018, the Criminal Justice Information Services Division within the FBI released a report entitled Ambushes and Unprovoked Attacks: Assaults on Our Nation's Law Enforcement Officers.
+The study found that 20% of ambushed officers were seated in their patrol cars and that: - 56 percent were not on a call or engaged in any enforcement activity.
+Many of these officers were simply eating, sitting on post, or in five cases, targeted and killed while at their home or on their way home. - In 2018, the Criminal Justice Information Services Division within the FBI released a report entitled Ambushes and Unprovoked Attacks: Assaults on Our Nation's Law Enforcement Officers.
 This comprehensive report concluded: "While the overall number of officers who were feloniously killed was declining, the percentage of officers feloniously killed during surprise attacks was increasing."

-- In 2019, 293 officers were shot in the line of duty, 50 of whom were killed.
-The number of officers shot in an ambush attack increased to 30 and seven of those officers were killed.
-The number of officers shot in the line of duty went up 20% in 2019.
-Eighteen percent (18%) of the officers killed by gunfire in 2019 were killed in an ambush attack. - In 2020, 314 officers were shot in the line of duty, 47 of whom were killed.
-There were 43 ambush attacks on law enforcement officers, which resulted in 52 officers being shot, 12 of whom were killed.
-The number of officers shot in the line of duty increased 7% from 2019 and 33% compared to 2018. - In 2021, 346 officers were shot in the line of duty, 63 of whom were killed.
-There have been 103 ambush-stye attacks on law enforcement officers (+115% from 2020), which resulted in 130 officers being shot, 30 of whom were killed.
-This information does not account for officers who were ambushed with any other weapons. - In 2022, 331 officers were shot in the line of duty, 62 of whom were killed.
-There were 89 ambush-style attacks on law enforcement officers in which 126 officers were shot and 32 of whom were killed. - So far in 2023, 45 officers have been shot in the line of duty, four of whom were killed.
-There have been 13 ambush-style attacks on law enforcement in which 11 officers were shot and two of whom were killed.
+- In 2022, 331 officers were shot in the line of duty, 62 of whom were killed.
+There were 89 ambush-style attacks on law enforcement officers in which 126 officers were shot and 32 of whom were killed. - In 2023, a record number of officers-378-were shot in the line of duty, 46 of whom were killed.
+There were 115 ambush-style attacks on law enforcement in which 138 officers were shot and 20 of whom were killed.
+Of the officers killed by gunfire in 2023, 44% were ambushed. - In 2024, 342 officers were shot in the line of duty, 50 of whom were killed.
+There were 61 ambush-style attacks on law enforcement in which 79 officers were shot, 18 of whom were killed. - As of 1 April 2025, 84 officers have been shot in the line of duty, 10 of whom were killed.
+There have been 17 ambush-style attacks on law enforcement officers in which 20 officers were shot, five of whom were killed.